vaeryn-uk/vul/README.md

 This allows you to define what data can be displayed in a tooltip and provides a structured system for consistent tooltips across your game.

+`UVulTooltipUserWidget` is provided to save writing tooltip-triggering logic for widgets that should trigger a tooltip when hovered.
+If you extend this, all you need to do is define the tooltip data that widget will trigger.

 This tooltip system also integrates with Vul's Rich Text support.

 ### Rich Text